Walmart adds an AR scanner to its iOS app for product comparisons

 Despite the supposed advantages of AR scanning over a simpler barcode scan, it still remains to be seen to what extent consumers will adopt the feature now that it’s live.

 Walmart isn’t the only retailer to give AR a go.
-Others have used it in various ways, including Amazon, Target, Wayfair, and many more.
-But in several cases, AR’s adoption by retailers have been focused on visualizing products in your home, or – in the case of Target’s AR ‘studio,’ makeup on your face.
+Others have used it in various ways, including Amazon, Target, Wayfair and many more.
+But in several cases, AR’s adoption by retailers have been focused on visualizing products in your home, or — in the case of Target’s AR “studio” — makeup on your face.

 Walmart’s AR scanner goes after a more practical use.